Why Not to Buy Adobe Software on eBay, Craigslist or Amazon Mkt

 So what’s your best bet?

-The only safe and legal place to instantly download any of these products (either trial or permanent versions) is directly from Adobe’s servers.
+The only safe and legal place to instantly download any of these products (either trial or full versions) is directly from Adobe’s servers.

-They put all this in place to protect customers – not only from harmful or counterfeit software, but also protecting your rights as a legitimate buyer and true recognized owner of the products – fully able to receive technical support, important updates, and future upgrades.
+They put all this in place to protect customers – not only from harmful or counterfeit software, but also protecting your rights as a legitimate buyer and recognized licensee of the products – fully able to receive technical support, important updates, and future upgrades.

 See all the recommended tips on how to avoid Adobe piracy.
-And if the regular product prices are too high for you, see if you qualify for Adobe’s deeply-discounted education versions, or check out their new affordable new Creative Cloud offering, which is guaranteed to be the genuine article.
+And if the regular product prices are out of reach for you, see if you qualify for Adobe’s deeply-discounted education versions, or check out their affordable Creative Cloud offering including the successor to CS6 — the new “CC” release — which is guaranteed to be the genuine article.